FranciscaTMutungama/AWS-EC2-WEB-SERVER/README.md

-## Project: Launching and Managing an Amazon EC2 Instance
+# Launching and Managing an Amazon EC2 Instance

 This project demonstrates my ability to launch, configure, and manage an Amazon EC2 instance using various AWS services.
 I performed tasks such as setting up a web server, managing network configurations, resizing the instance, and testing termination protection.